Tuesday, May 23, 2017

 But studying the image, I had a stark revelation about the WIP.
 Every character - with notably few exceptions - has a car that's associated with each of them in a way that is as incidental as saying "Ray was an old-school greaser."
 It should come as no surprise that this venal social climber in his late twenties covets and borrows his mother's vintage car, "...a 1955 Cadillac, black as the hole where his soul should be."

-The female main character, Anna, has had a equally pristine '70 Chevelle that she rarely drives and when she does things happen.
+The female main character, Anna, has an equally pristine '70 Chevelle SS that she rarely drives and when she does things happen.
 She needed something and I gave her a car who she later trades in on the main character in a most meaningful way.

 That would be Jack - one of those special characters who drove whatever rolled only because he had to, a city boy transplanted to the burbs.
 He had no fucks to give, as is said nowadays, but would have been so appropriate to his character I have to restrain myself from writing those words.
 As it stands, he has a t-shirt that says, "Do I Look Like I Give a Fuck?" that he wears to church.
 I digress.

 Anna's uncle Murph drives an ancient Ford pickup.
 Gordon drives a limo that's not his.
-Cholo, a lime-green Olds with obscene white walled tires.
+Hector, a lime-green Olds with obscene white-walled tires.
 Gabriel, one of two battered work trucks - the ubiquitous white pickup or van.
-Anna's best friend, the vivacious Suze, has a newish TR7 - a convertible sportscar.
-Even the biggest bad guy drives a new four-door BMW. gunmetal.
+Anna's best friend, the vivacious Gina, has a newish red MG - a convertible sports car.
+Even the biggest bad guy drives a new four-door BMW. gunmetal grey.

 I don't go to great lengths to describe the cars, they are just conveyances, but then, as now, people tended to drive cars that reflected something of their self-image, if they could afford it.
 There's a little more about Anna's Chevelle - it's as special as she is and manifests in a way just as unique.